Sand movement from Semaphore to West Beach

 - Why not build groynes to hold sand on beaches?
 Structures like groynes, breakwaters and seawalls can be used to help trap sand and protect infrastructure.
-But, to manage Adelaide’s coastline well, groynes are not the answer.
-They are costly to install, require large quantities of sand, interrupt recreational beach use, can be a safety hazard, are visually unappealing and can cause the coast on the southern side of the structure to become starved of sand.
+But to manage Adelaide’s coastline well groynes are not the answer.
+They are costly to install, require large quantities of sand, interrupt recreational beach use, can be a safety hazard, are visually unappealing and can cause the coast on the northern side of the structure to become starved of sand.
 By focusing on moving sand, long sandy beaches can be achieved without the additional cost and side-effects of expensive structures.

 - Why is this not ‘sand mining’?
-Sand in being recycled not ‘mined’.
-It is the sustainable management of a finite and incredibly valuable resource, and we have been doing it for nearly 50 years along South Australia’s metropolitan beaches.
+Sand is being recycled not ‘mined’.
+Recycling is the best way to sustainably manage a finite and incredibly valuable resource, and has been successfully carried out for nearly 50 years along South Australia’s metropolitan beaches.

 - How can a member of the community find out more?
 The State Government meets regularly with community representatives and council to help guide the Semaphore works.
 Local residents will be kept informed.
-To find out more visit the Adelaide beach works website.
+To find out more and subscribe for updates visit the Adelaide beach works website.

 Sand movement works from Semaphore to West Beach are resuming in May 2021.
-The State Government is delivering the Securing the Future of our Coastline program, a long-term solution to restore and maintain the sand at West Beach and Henley Beach South.
-As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be imported to make up for sand losses over the years.
+The State Government is delivering the Securing the Future of our Coastline project to restore and maintain the beaches at West Beach and Henley Beach South.
+As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be delivered from outside of the Adelaide beach system.